| Understanding the white powderVisiting a cocaine factory in the Sierra Nevada of Colombia

 wants him to delegate this work to someone younger, because he often

+gets sick from breathing the ingredients.
 When asked if he has ever tried his home made product,

 Alfredo is horrified.
 "No way, this stuff is horrible."